Every day brings business a new set of rules, challenges and opportunities

-To act with agility, organizations have to increase communication and collaboration, and improve decision-making processes.
+To act with agility, organisations have to increase communication and collaboration, and improve decision-making processes.
 Business process management (BPM) and service-oriented architecture (SOA) can power a flexible, dynamic, cloud-ready infrastructure.
 Analytics also plays a key role in pulling more effective information from mountains of raw data, and making that information work in ways beyond the abilities of our human brains, or IT systems from just a year ago.

 Turning uncertainty into opportunity

-The University of Bari (US) created a cloud computing environment to help local communities and businesses in southern Italy.
+The University of Bari created a cloud computing environment to help local communities and businesses in southern Italy.
 In one project, they used the IBM cloud environment to integrate input from sensors, GPS data, and private and public information.
-Now fishermen use mobile devices to determine real-time market prices and complete their transactions while still at sea.
+Now fishermen use mobile devices to determine realtime market prices and complete their transactions while still at sea.

-A Web-based process automation solution employing business rules has enabled Australian government agency WorkSafe Victoria to input and process worker accident invoices up to three times faster using IBM ILOG software in the WebSphere suite.
+A Web-based process automation solution employing business rules has enabled Australian government agency WorkSafe Victoria (Youtube,00:03:26) to input and process worker accident invoices up to three times faster using IBM ILOG software in the WebSphere suite.

 Business Agility - The key to sustainable success?